Episode in which B celebrates his first birthday, and I suffer a crisis of consumerism.

 Maybe it’s something about how I hate pulling out my wallet, the way it feels vulgar, that in a way the wallet and the transaction indicate a weakness on my part, a feeling that I fell for the Greater Ruse, which was to get me to pull out my wallet in the first place.

 That’s not to say I don’t waste my money on frivolous shit just like everybody else.
-But there’s something inescapably irksome about systemic consumerism which inspires such angst in the consumption of things ephemeral and irrational, ESPECIALLY where kids are concerned.
-Not to mention the classist aspect in which said angst is surely amplified for those without the means to provide all those frivolities in the first place.
-And yet the call to buy, buy, buy rings on and on and on unabating.
+But there’s something inescapably irksome about systemic consumerism which inspires such angst in the consumption of the ephemeral and the irrational.
+Angst which is amplified, I’m sure, for those without the resources to provide all those frivolities in the first place.
+And yet the call to buy, buy, buy echoes on and on and on unabating.

-In any case, for B’s birthday it was just the four of us (including the hund): takeout for lunch followed by cupcakes (natürlich), and a little red ball that Haku was more excited about than my son.
+In any case, for B’s birthday it was just the four of us (including the hund): takeout for lunch followed by (of course) cupcakes, and a little red ball that Haku was more excited about than my son.